tokamak-network/darius-tutorial/cross-dom-comm/README.md

 ```

 There are three possibilities for the cross domain messenger's address on L1, because the address is not under our control.
-On L2 Tokamak has full control of the genesis block, so we can put all of our contracts on convenient addresses.
+On L2 Darius has full control of the genesis block, so we can put all of our contracts on convenient addresses.

 ```solidity
     // If this isn't a cross domain message